A homotopy-theoretic universal property of Leinster's operad for weak omega-categories: Application to the theory of weak -categories

 whilst Proposition~\ref{characteriseralg} provides us with an explicit description of the category $\mathsf P_\cat{GSet / \pd}\text-\cat{Alg}$.
 Putting these facts together, we find that to give an object of $\mathsf P$-$\cat{Alg}$ is to give a normalised globular operad $\C$, together with chosen fillers for every diagram of the form

 where the arrow down the right is the underlying globular collection of $\C$.
-Using the explicit construction of the maps $\iota(n)$ given in \S \ref{higeher}, we see that to give chosen fillers in \eqref{diagfillers} is trivial when $n = 0$ (by normality of $\C$); and that for $n \geqslant 1$, it is precisely to give the functions $\kappa_\pi \colon P_\pi(C) \to C(\pi)$ described at the bottom of page~\pageref{pagereftriangles}, and so amounts to giving a contraction on $C$.
+Using the explicit construction of the maps $\iota(n)$ given in \S \ref{higeher}, we see that to give chosen fillers in \eqref{diagfillers} is trivial when $n = 0$ (by normalisation of $\C$); and that for $n \geqslant 1$, it is precisely to give the functions $\kappa_\pi \colon P_\pi(C) \to C(\pi)$ described following the statement of Theorem~\ref{mainresult}, and so amounts to giving a contraction on $C$.
 A similar argument shows that to give a morphism of $\mathsf P$-$\cat{Alg}$ is to give a morphism of underlying normalised globular operads $\C \to \D$ which preserves the contraction.
 Thus we obtain a pullback diagram

 By the remarks at the start of the proof, we will be done if we can show that $\tilde U$ sends the initial object of $\mathsf P$-$\cat{Alg}$ to the initial object of $\cat{OWC}$.
 Now, as we noted in \S 3.3, the functor $U \colon \cat{NGOpd} \to \cat{GOpd}$ has a left adjoint; and an application of the adjoint lifting theorem~\cite[Theorem 2]{Johnstone1975Adjoint} shows that $\tilde U$ also has a left adjoint.
 Note that here we need the fact that \mbox{$\mathsf P$-$\cat{Alg}$} is again describable in terms of essentially-algebraic structure, and so cocomplete.
 Furthermore, $\tilde U$ is fully faithful, because $U$ is and \eqref{pbsquare} is a pullback; and so we may identify $\mathsf P$-$\cat{Alg}$ with a reflective subcategory of $\cat{OWC}$.
 Thus we will be done if we can show that the initial object $(L, \lambda)$ of $\cat{OWC}$ lies in this reflective subcategory; in other words, if we can show that $L$ is normalised.
 But this is known to be the case: see~\cite{Cheng2003Monad}, for example. \end{proof}